Robert-van-Engelen/Forth850/README.md

 ### X@
 _-- u_
-fetch cursor column
+fetch cursor column 0 to 23, or 24 when beyond the right window edge

 ### Y@
 _-- u_
-fetch cursor row
+fetch cursor row 0 to 5

 ### AT-XY
 _u1 u2 --_